 In the case of a gas furnace, it is necessary to re-ignite the pilot light.
 New furnace systems have an electronic igniter, and you can activate it just by pushing a button.
 If you find that the igniter switch is not working, you need to try the reset button and see if that helps.
 Check the breakers, inspect the igniter switch or change the switch if it is not working.

 Along with your furnace, you need to prepare your home for the winter.
 Do a little insulation work for all the windows and doors.
 Look for gaps that could cause heated air loss.
 The more you prepare your home; the less your furnace will need to work.

 Schedule a Furnace Inspection

-If you want to get ready for the winter, call for a professional furnace service in Houston, TX.
+If you want to get ready for the winter, call for professional HVAC contractors in Houston, TX.
 This furnace repair should pinpoint all the existing damages and potential issues and correct them.

-Call Alief Heating & Air Conditioning to schedule an appointment and visit our website to get more HVAC tips from our blogs.
+Call Alief Heating & Air Conditioning at (281) 277-7557 to schedule an appointment and visit our website to get more HVAC services.